- The Inductees

 Looking for a way to engage your group with Connecticut Women's History?
 Consider hosting one of our Talks on the Road!

-No matter the size of your event, its intended audience, or its location in Connecticut, our staff and volunteer speakers can provide educational, inspirational and interactive multi-media presentations that engage your participants and encourage them to explore women’s history.
-Our programs are free-of-charge for Connecticut schools, libraries, community groups and other not-for-profit entities (donations encouraged to cover staff time and travel expenses).
+No matter the size of your event, its intended audience, or its location in Connecticut, our staff and volunteer speakers can provide educational, inspirational, and interactive presentations that engage your participants and encourage them to explore women’s history.
+Our programs are free-of-charge for Connecticut libraries, community groups and other not-for-profit entities (donations encouraged to cover staff time and travel expenses).

 Presentations typically run 30-45 minutes, plus time for Q & A. Presenters will briefly describe the Hall and our mission and programs, but the bulk of the program will focus on bringing our Inductees' stories to life!
-We currently offer four standard talks.
-If your group has specific needs/interest, please contact us to discuss customized options!
-[Request form]
+We currently offer nine standard talks.
+If your group has specific needs/interest, please contact us to discuss customized options! (fees may apply)

 Celebrating 300 Years of Connecticut’s Remarkable Women

 Join us for an interactive multi-media program by the Connecticut Women’s Hall of Fame and learn about some of our state’s most remarkable women!
-Be inspired as you learn about well-known figures like Ella Grasso, Katharine Hepburn and Marian Anderson and lesser known heroines like Maria Sanchez, Barbara McClintock and Hannah Watson.
-This presentation will introduce you to the Hall, its mission and programs, and give you a panoramic view of some of its 109 Inductees from across all fields of endeavor, from politics and sports to the arts and sciences.
-[Jump to request form]
+Be inspired as you learn about well-known figures like Ella Grasso, Katharine Hepburn and Marian Anderson and lesser-known heroines like Maria Sanchez, Barbara McClintock and Hannah Watson.
+This presentation will introduce you to the Hall, its mission and programs, and give you a panoramic view of some of its 121 Inductees from across all fields of endeavor, from politics and sports to the arts and sciences.

 Pushing Past “No”: Overcoming Obstacles on the Path to Success